jdrbc/jdrbc.github.io/_posts/2020-06-02-humans-in-boxes.md

 (There is also another paradox here: how does the computer perfectly simulate itself, simulating itself, simulating itself, ...?)

 Impressively, this conumdrum is addressed directly in the show *twice*.
 Two characters are watching the simulated universe.
-One says to the other: 'suppose we looked at ourselves 30 seconds into the future and did the opposite of whatever was predicted?', and in response the other rolls her eyes.
+One says to the other, 'suppose we looked at ourselves 30 seconds into the future and did the opposite of whatever was predicted?'.
+In response the other rolls her eyes.
 Then the scene ends.

-As a viewer, this scene is extremely frustrating.
+Initially this scene is extremely frustrating.
 However, when you come to understand how the machine actually works, and the motivations of the players, you will arrive at a very satisfying answer.

 And the second time the paradox is addressed the show delivers a very satisfying answer to the question of free will.